zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/create-em-mp-image/create-em-mp-image.md

       The monitoring credentials are successfully set and you can monitor the instance, view the logs, configuration files, and GGSERR files, and also start or stop the instance.

-  **STEP 4:** Set Preferred Credentials to Oracle GoldenGate MA Marketplace Instances in Enterprise Manager Plug-in
+  **STEP 4:** Set Preferred Credentials to Oracle GoldenGate MA Marketplace instances in Enterprise Manager Plug-in

   It is required to set preferred credentials to Oracle GoldenGate Service manager target for Oracle GoldenGate Microservices instances in addition to monitoring credentials.
 While setting preferred credentials for a Microservices instance, you need to add only the host credential.